The Autistic Brain

 “Autism” is as broad a category as “human,” and is a term used to describe neurological (wiring) differences in the brain.

 Depending on these differences, a person will experience varying degrees of symptom expression in the domains of sensory processing/sensitivity, socialization, emotion regulation, talent, perception, communication, empathy processing and expression, interpersonal relationships, and perseveration (hyperfocus).
-These neurological configurations would lend themselves to different subtypes of autism.

 These symptoms or traits may be muted or intensified according to environmental stimuli, particularly those in early childhood development (e.g. trauma, sociocultural enforcement of gender norms, parenting style, nutrition, therapeutic interventions, etc.).